Matt-Eva/media-query-demo/README.md

 This app demonstrates how to use media queries in CSS files.

-For and clone this repo to consult the files as you read the README.
+Fork and clone this repo to consult the files as you read the README.
 Complete the mini-assignment at the end of the README using the files in the "practice" folder.

 ## Mini-assignment